Planning for the Future

 Although many older adults do require transportation support to stay involved and connected to their communities, older adults are also an invaluable resource in roles such as volunteer drivers or caregivers providing rides and/or accompanying others during their trips.

-There are a variety of organizations that can assist you in learning about the options available in your community or in driver training and support, such as your local Area Agency on Aging, Aging and Disability Resource Center (ADRC), Indian Tribal Organization, AAA (formerly the American Automobile Association), and the National Aging and Disability Transportation Center (NADTC) which offers numerous resources, including Transportation Solutions for Caregivers.
+There are a variety of organizations that can assist you in learning about the options available in your community or in driver training and support, such as your local Area Agency on Aging, Aging and Disability Resource Center (ADRC), Indian Tribal Organization, AAA (formerly the American Automobile Association), and the National Aging and Disability Transportation Center (NADTC) which offers numerous resources.

 Legal and Financial Planning